EcorRouge/design-test/README.md

 # design-test
-A simple HTML certificate template for showcasing design skills.

-This certificate will be rendered to a PDF and a lot of users will print it.
+This certificate is a license for a SaaS app and will be rendered to a PDF.
+Most users will print it.

 The app logo can be found at https://test.reveles.ai/